sdarlington/sdarlington.github.io/content/posts/2006-07-27-the-mince-pie-and-the-ewok.md

 My father-in-law wasn’t going to allow the short time-frame to thwart his attempt.
 The cunning use of long forgotten boxes in dark cupboards was to (nearly) save the day.

-\[photopress:thumb\_IMG\_1506.jpg,thumb,alignleft\]A couple of years ago B brought a Harrods Mince Pie back home for Christmas.
+A couple of years ago B brought a Harrods Mince Pie back home for Christmas.
 It had been placed in a cupboard, then in storage while the kitchen was remodelled and then back in a dusty corner.
 Now was its time.
 He unboxed it and, using tinned frosting (icing), transformed it into… well — let’s be honest here — an iced mince pie.
 Most people refused even to try it, but the few brave souls who did said that it wasn’t as bad as it looked.
 A valient effort.

 Fast-forward a couple more months.
 It’s now two weeks before our UK wedding reception, [a cruise down the Thames](http://www.zx81.org.uk/blog//thames-cruise.html), and we’ve just started thinking about cakes.
 I wonder if my mum would make one for us.
 I don’t like to ask.
 It’s quite hard work to make one and then she’d have to carry it two hundred miles south on the day.